We all must answer one day to our God, the Creator of the universe and all that is in it!

 Eph 2:8-9 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; 9 not as a result of works, so that no one may boast.

-Man must first admit that he cannot justify himself; he must be willing to turn away (repentance) from self-reliance and his own attempts at goodness, as the Pharisee was not willing to do in Luke 18.
+Man must first admit that he cannot justify himself before God; he must be willing to turn away (repent) from self-reliance and his own attempts at goodness, as the Pharisee was NOT willing to do in Luke 18.

 He was stuck in a prideful opinion of self (arrogance).